RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 #### HexPlot to show coverage
 To ensure that all parameter space is being covered, here is a hexplot that quantifies the number of cases in hexagonal bins.
 There are a couple areas without data, but it does not seem like there are any gaps that would drive a bias or blind spot.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.7.hexplot.png)

 ## Power Heatmaps
 This is a standard heatmap showing how power changes according to standard deviation, sample size, and number of populations.
 These plots only show the power for covGE and GxE that fall between 0.4 and 0.6, since these windows encapsulate the full range of power.
+I like this approach because it shows the tradeoff in power for n_pop and sample size.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.11Gxe_Cov_heatmap.png)

 ## Phenotype Examples